rreben/basket4py/README.md

 ## Acknowledgement
 This work is inspired by Matthew A. Russel's work on [Mining the social Web](https://miningthesocialweb.com), where I found out about iPython (now jupyter) and how to use Vagrant and chef to prepare an easy to deploy development environment.

+* Right now I switched to ansible, thanks to @fhenri for doint the work of porting the project to ansible.
+* The project is based on the [anaconda installer](https://github.com/andrewrothstein/ansible-anaconda) from @andrewrothstein

-I used the following chef recipes to cook up the development environment:
+I used the following chef recipes to cook up the development environment in former versions of this repo:
 * [anaconda](https://github.com/thmttch/chef-continuum-anaconda)
 * [apt](https://github.com/chef-cookbooks/apt)
 * bzip2 chef cookbook from John Bellone